Skip to main content Skip to navigation

 Pharmacy Practice Research Fellowship

-The Pharmacy Practice Research Fellowship at the Washington State University CPPS is a two-year post-graduate training opportunity designed to assist the fellow in becoming specialized in the area of pharmacy practice research.
+The Pharmacy Practice Research Fellowship is a two-year post-graduate training opportunity designed to assist the fellow in becoming specialized in the area of pharmacy practice research.
 The program provides opportunities to engage in community practice research and gain teaching experience.

 Pharmacy Residency Programs